Skip to content

 Community Regional, State & National Resources

-Resources available to employees or students, regardless of formal complaint, that are located in the greater Marshall area community, Southwest Minnesota region, state of Minnesota and nationally.
-Resources include information on sexual violence, food assistance, housing assistance, health assistance and more.
+Resources available to employees or students, regardless of a formal complaint, are located in the greater Marshall area community, the Southwest Minnesota region, the state of Minnesota, and nationally.
+Resources include information on sexual violence, food assistance, housing assistance, health assistance, and more.

 Regional